jsenv/assert/readme.md

 1 - _assert_ is very strict on _actual_ / _expected_ comparison

 It is designed like this to make test fails if something subtle changes.
 Any subtle change in code might break things relying on it.
-You need that level of precision by default to ensure your code cannot introduce regression.
+You need that level of precision by default.

 2 - We recommend to use _assert_ to test everything